vinaybm7/techtoniq-safe-earth/README.md

 You can copy the `.env.example` file to `.env` and fill in your API keys for local development.

+## Production Environment Variables

+Set these in your Vercel/Netlify (or other) deployment dashboard:

+- `VITE_GEMINI_API_KEY`: Your Google Gemini API key (required for AI predictions)
+- `VITE_API_BASE_URL`: Set to `/api` (default for Vercel/Netlify serverless API routes)

+If you see errors like 'Failed to load prediction.
+Using sample data.' in production:
+- Make sure the above environment variables are set.
+- Ensure your API route (`src/pages/api/fault-lines.ts`) is deployed and accessible at `/api/fault-lines`.
+- Do not use static export unless you deploy your API separately.

 ## 🤝 Contributing